Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Off-resonant cavity modifications

 As discussed in Appendix~\ref{sec:screening}, the screening correction to $U$ is $\Delta U = -\frac{1}{2}\sum_\lambda \omega_\lambda |g_{\lambda,\mathrm{L}}|^2$, the $\rm{L}$ indicating the longitudinal component of the mode functions in the light-matter couplings \cref{eq:resum_coupling_constant}.
 Substituting this into Eq.~(\ref{eq:variational J}), and taking $s=1$, we obtain the lower bound

-This is an exact lower bound because of the variational nature of our approach.
+This is a lower bound within the family of variational states considered here.
 As shown in~\cref{sec:appdx_surface_cavity}, the longitudinal modes dominate for a surface cavity, and therefore $g_{\lambda,\mathrm{L}} = g_\lambda$ and $J > J_0 = 4t^2/U_0$.
 Meanwhile, if $\Delta U$ is disregarded in Eq.~(\ref{eq:variational J}), one finds $J < J_0$.
 This shows that the static screening is crucial to correctly determine the sign of the magnetic exchange correction.